-In 2015, I cycled from Vancouver, BC to San Diego, CA, beginning April 24th and ending June 8th.
-I biked every day (usually 50–60 miles), save for a weeklong hiatus in Sausalito and one day resting my Achilles tendon while it was trying to kill me.
+In 2015, I bicycled from Vancouver, BC to San Diego, CA. I rode every day (usually 50–60 miles), save for a weeklong hiatus in Sausalito and one day resting my Achilles tendon while it was trying to kill me.

 Frequently Asked Questions

-- Because I’d already bought a touring bike and needed to justify the expense.
+Because I’d already bought a touring bike and needed to justify it.
 Actually, I’d wanted to try bike touring ever since I learned it was a thing.
 Then when I started reconsidering my life choices and went on leave from grad school, I finally had the chance to make it happen.

-- Too many clothes at first.
+Too many clothes at first.
 One pair of bike shorts will do nicely; get two pairs of Ibex or Ex Officio underwear and wash one every day.
 Two wool shirts (short and longsleeve).
 Layers for wind, rain, and cold.
 Bike tools.
 Basic camping gear.
-My favorite items were a pStyle (or similar device, for the ladies), Power Grips pedal straps, a dorky helmet-mounted mirror, a dorky hi-vis reflective harness, a comfy saddle, and comfy bike shorts.
+My favorite items were a pStyle (or similar device, for the ladies), Power Grips pedal straps, a stylish helmet-mounted mirror, a stylish hi-vis reflective harness, a comfy saddle, and comfy bike shorts.

 More generally, the entire Oregon coast was amazing, as was the Avenue of the Giants.
 After getting on Hwy 1 in Leggett, CA, there’s a tedious uphill, followed by the most exhilarating long, twisty downhill of the entire trip.
 In Big Sur, you can pull over and watch California condors swirling overhead.
 Rolling into San Diego/up to the border was also extremely satisfying.

-- Tunnels.
+Tunnels.
 Bridges with narrow shoulders.
 Exercise-induced asthma attacks from trying to keep up with other people (do not do this).
-Developing Achilles tendonitis mere days before the end of the trip and pedaling with the other leg until I couldn’t bear it any longer.
+Developing Achilles tendonitis mere days before the end of the trip and pedaling with only my good leg until I couldn’t bear it any longer.
 But nothing was consistently horrible: none of the hills were insurmountably steep and traffic wasn’t usually too bad.